Truth Bomb: Get Ready for Life at Your Natural Weight to Suck a Lot More (and Why It’s Actually Really Great)

 • When you feel anxious and you don’t know why, you have to actually sit with that feeling instead of distracting yourself with food…

-When you stop numbing with food and choose to feel your feelings instead, you’re vulnerable… but it’s normal!
+When you stop numbing with food and choose to feel your authentic discomfort instead, you’re vulnerable… but it’s normal!

 What This Looks Like for Me